John C. Whitehead

 John Cunningham Whitehead (April 2, 1922 – February 7, 2015) was an American banker and civil servant, a board member of the World Trade Center Memorial Foundation (WTC Memorial Foundation), and, until his resignation in May 2006, chairman of the Lower Manhattan Development Corporation.

 Early life and education

 Whitehead was born in Evanston, Illinois, the son of Winifred K. and Eugene Cunningham Whitehead.
 His family moved to Montclair, New Jersey, when he was two years old.
 While in Montclair he earned his Eagle Scout rank from Troop 12 of Montclair NJ.

-Whitehead graduated from Haverford College in Haverford, Pennsylvania, in 1943 and served in the U.S. Navy during World War II, where he commanded one of the LCDP landing crafts at Omaha Beach in the D-Day landing invasion of Normandy.
+Whitehead graduated from Haverford College in Haverford, Pennsylvania, in 1943 and served in the U.S. Navy during World War II, where he commanded one of the LCVP landing crafts at Omaha Beach in the D-Day landing invasion of Normandy.

 In 1947, he received an MBA degree from Harvard Business School.

 Career

 Goldman Sachs

 Whitehead started his career at Goldman Sachs in New York City as an associate in the investment banking division.
 He quickly became a partner in the firm.
 He rose to become chairman over a total of 38 years at the firm and retired in 1984 as co-chairman and co-senior partner.